-We are delighted to share that our partner organisation, Anvers Housing will be presenting at the International Social Housing Festival (ISHF) in the Convention Centre, Dublin from 4th to 6th June 2025.
+We are delighted to share that our partner organisation, Anvers Housing will be presenting at the International Social Housing Festival (ISHF), which is taking place in the Convention Centre, Dublin from 4th to 6th June 2025.

 Anvers Housing To Present at International Social Housing Festival 2025 in Dublin